 Welcome to Jean’s Bird House!

-We have shared in both laughter and tears; struggles and times of contentment; victories and defeats.
-We have worked through many of lifes challenges together and shared in many of lifes blessings all because of Christ’s presence in our lives.
+This house has seen laughter and tears; struggles and times of contentment; victories and defeats.
+We have worked through many of life’s challenges together and shared in many of life’s blessings.

-Now I can tell you this has not always been my attitude and because of that I have probably missed out on some real blessing opportunities for others and myself.
-But as I yield to the Father’s will (sometimes more slowly than others) and serve in obedience those He brings to the Bird House, biologically or selectively, I find there will always be blessings in spite of and even in the midst of the most difficult circumstances.
+I can tell you, this has not always been my attitude and because of that I have probably missed some real opportunities to bless others and be blessed.
+But, as I yield to my heavenly Father’s promptings (sometimes more slowly than others) and I serve, in obedience, those He brings to the Bird House, biologically or selectively, I find there will always be blessings in spite of and even in the midst of the most difficult circumstances.
 And I am grateful for each and every one!